ca1o19c/ca1o19c/README.md

 #### Hey :wave:

 I've been building my career as a software developer for the back-end.
 Currently working with Java, Spring Boot and Kafka.
 Working on specific project using microservices, event architecture and containers.
-Integration of services through architectures: Cloud, Brokers and Rest.
+Integration of services through architectures: Brokers and Rest.

 ## :zap: Technologies used